The views expressed by the host on this program make more sense than anybody anywhere is saying.

 Hi, Rush.

-Um, I don't know if you've mentioned this before on your show, but 24 is going green.
+I don't know if you've mentioned this before on your show, but 24 is going green.

-Um, they have claimed that their season finale for season seven will be carbon neutral.
+They have claimed that their season finale for season seven will be carbon neutral.

-That uh that says that that global warming and global climate change is an important issue.
+And there's a clip with Kiefer Sutherland on the internet on their official website that says that global warming and global climate change is an important issue.

 Well, what's going on?

-What's and that's why you think the episodes are going green, the content of the episodes.
+And that's why you think the episodes are going green, the content of the episodes.

 They are not.

-Kiefer Sutherland and Jack Bauer's not going to be driving around in hybrids, he's not going to be shooting SUVs or any of that.
+He's not going to be shooting SUVs or any of that.

-It's just it's a PR move that's designed to say to the audience we care.
+It's just, it's a PR move that's designed to say to the audience, we care.

 We're worried we're doing our part about global warming and so forth.